Neural quantum states for entanglement depth certification from randomized Pauli measurements: Conclusions

 Beyond certification, we considered an interpretability scheme for neural quantum states that extracts structural information about the underlying many-body state directly from the trained NQS parameters.
 Rather than treating the unrestricted ansatz as an uninterpretable one, we show that its learned weights encode coarse entanglement features such as natural qubit groupings and cluster structure.
 This provides qualitative insight into the organization of multipartite entanglement directly from measurement bitstrings, without explicit state reconstruction, and can be used to guide the design of structured ansatz families for further hypothesis testing.

-Our numerical experiments indicate that useful bounds on non-$k$-separability, together with qualitative information on the entanglement structure, can be extracted from finite-shot local Pauli data and relatively modest neural architectures, without full tomography or an exhaustive scan over partitions.
-This generative capability distinguishes our method from randomized measurement protocols~\cite{elben2023randomized}, such as classical shadows~\cite{Huang2020}, which have successfully addressed the scalability of estimating scalar observables and fidelities.
+Our numerical experiments indicate that useful bounds on non-$k$-separability, together with qualitative information on the entanglement structure, can be extracted from finite-shot local Pauli data and relatively modest neural architectures, without full tomography or an exhaustive scan over partitions. {In unconstrained scenarios, the interpretability diagnostics of Sec.~\ref{sec:interpretability} (effective couplings $J^{(X)}_{ij}$ and affinities $A^{(X)}_{ij}$) can guide partition selection directly from a single unrestricted training run, reducing the search overhead.} {The dominant computational cost in the current implementation is the exact enumeration of $2^N$ configurations; for larger systems, sampling-based NLL estimators and more expressive autoregressive neural quantum states~\cite{Sharir2020} can replace exact enumeration while preserving the partition-constrained structure that underpins the certification hierarchy.} This generative capability distinguishes our method from randomized measurement protocols~\cite{elben2023randomized}, such as classical shadows~\cite{Huang2020}, which have successfully addressed the scalability of estimating scalar observables and fidelities.
 While highly efficient for specific properties, shadow-based estimators do not yield a generative model of the system's statistics, nor do they directly expose the granular structure of multipartite correlations.
 In contrast, our results demonstrate that structured NQS provide a best-fit generative approximation of the state itself, allowing one to not only certify entanglement depth but also inspect the learned weights to recover physical insights---such as effective coupling graphs and qubit affinity---that remain accessible only through a model-based approach.

 Several research directions remain open, including a systematic treatment of statistical uncertainty in likelihood gaps.
 Beyond the systematic treatment of statistical uncertainty, the interpretable weight diagnostics introduced here pave the way for automated model selection.
 Future work could employ Graph Neural Networks (GNNs) to process the effective interaction graphs derived from the unconstrained NQS.
 By mapping these topological features to qubit clusterings, GNNs could serve as a data-driven proposal mechanism, automatically identifying the most relevant candidate partitions to test within the structured ansatz hierarchy \cite{bronstein2021geometric}.